fluidware/fluidsurveys-docs/apiv3/oauth.rst

 Registering
 -----------

-If you would like to request authorization from FluidSurveys users you must first reigster your application. `Contact support <mailto:support@fluidsurveys.com>`_ and provide them with your:
+If you would like to request authorization from FluidSurveys users you must first reigster your application on the `developer page <https://fluidsurveys.com/accounts/developer/>`_ and provide your:

 *   application name
 *   homepage url